rodney-claude1/rodney-claude1/README.md

                 </ul>
             </nav>
 ````

 Save and view your work.
+You now have some menu items!
+The *Home* link even works since it simply links to the page we are currently working on.
+The other link is for our portfolio page which we'll build out in the next lesson.

+Save and view your work.
 You should see your title inside of the navbar to the left.